programmfabrik/coffeescript-ui/docs/base/events.md

 The newly created Listener is returned.

 > Each Listener is linked to the DOM node it listens on.
-An attribute \[cui-events-listener-element\] is set on the node.
+An attribute \[data-cui-listener\] is set on the node.
 Be careful to attached Listeners to document.documentElement \(the default\), this is a great source for memory leaks, as the garbage collector cannot remove those, if they are no longer needed by your application.
 Listeners attached to document or window, are kept in a separate list in Events.__listeners.

 ## ignore(filter, node)